-The four yarrow sites are located east of Mount Hood in the Barlow Ranger District (Figure 1).
-These sites were identified by the owner of an herbal company who has extracted yarrow from this area for several years.
+The four yarrow sites are located east of Mount Hood in the Barlow Ranger who has extracted yarrow from this area for several years.
 Yarrow harvests and field work were conducted in September 1999.
 One of the harvest sites had not been harvested prior to September 1999.
 Two harvested and two control sites at Flag Point and Denest Spring were examined and are located within 11 km of each other.